 On March 14, 2018, we received a one-year, non-convertible loan of \$50,000 from a related party (a member of the Company's Board of Directors).
 This loan is included in net proceeds from non-convertible debt in the Statement of Cash Flows.
-The amount of \$50,000 was converted on June 11, 2018 into 20 shares of Series AA Convertible Preferred Stock and a Warrant to purchase 20,000 shares of common stock.
+The amount of \$50,000 was converted on June 11, 2018 into 20 shares of Series AA Convertible Preferred Stock and a Warrant to purchase 20,000 shares of common stock and an expiration period of five years from the original issue date.
 The \$7,500 guaranteed interest on the loan was recorded as a debt discount and amortized over the term of the debt.
-The interest is outstanding as of December 31, 2018.
+The interest is outstanding as of June 30, 2019.

-On June 11, 2018, the Company entered into a Letter Agreement with one non-employee member of the Board, to convert \$50,000 in principal due to the board member pursuant to a certain loan document into 20 Series AA Units representing 20 shares of Series AA Convertible Preferred Stock with a conversion price of \$2.50 per share and warrants to purchase 20,000 shares of common stock.
+On June 11, 2018, the Company entered into a Letter Agreement with one non-employee member of the Board, to convert \$50,000 in principal due to the board member pursuant to a certain loan document into 20 shares of Series AA Convertible Preferred Stock with a conversion price of \$2.50 per share and warrants to purchase 20,000 shares of common stock and an expiration period of five years from the original issue date.

 In June 2018, we received a non-convertible loan of \$15,000 from a private investor.
 The loan includes a one-year term and 10% guaranteed interest.
+This loan remains outstanding as of June 30, 2019.